Thiritin/kimai-streamcontroller-action/README.md

    - Select activity from dropdown (auto-selected if only one available)
    - Add optional description
 3. **Use the buttons**:
-   - **First press**: Starts time tracking (shows pause icon with elapsed time in top line)
+   - **First press**: Starts time tracking (shows stop icon with elapsed time in top line)
    - **Second press**: Stops time tracking (returns to start icon)
    - **Switch projects**: Press any other configured button to automatically stop current tracking and start the new one

 **Visual Feedback:**
-- ⏸️ Pause icon indicates active time tracking
+- ⏸️ stop icon indicates active time tracking
 - HH:MM elapsed time display in top line
 - Only the button with matching project/activity shows running state
 - Brief green/red backgrounds indicate success/error